rajagopallab/rajagopallab.github.io/resources.md

         <a href="https://ndseg.sysplus.com/">National Defense Science and Engineering Graduate Fellowship</a> - Better known as NDSEG.
 Can apply as a senior undergraduate, first year, and second year of graduate school.
     </li>
     <li style="margin-bottom: 3px">
-        <a href="">Department of Energy Computations Science Graduate Fellowship</a> - Better known as DOE CSGF.
+        <a href="https://www.energy.gov/doe-stem/events/doe-computational-science-graduate-fellowship-doe-csgf">Department of Energy Computations Science Graduate Fellowship</a> - Better known as DOE CSGF.
 Can apply as a senior undergraduate and first year in graduate school.
     </li>
     <li style="margin-bottom: 3px">
         <a href="https://lsa.umich.edu/onsf/scholarships/future-graduate-program-career-experience/churchill-scholarship.html">Churchill Scholarship</a> - A 1-year master's program in the UK between undergraduate and graduate studies.
 Must be nominated by UM.